-The strongest gravitational waves are produced by catastrophic events such as colliding black holes, the collapse of stellar cores (supernovae), coalescing neutron stars or white dwarf stars, the slightly wobbly rotation of neutron stars that are not perfect spheres, and the remnants of gravitational radiation created by the birth of the Universe itself.
+The strongest gravitational waves are produced by catastrophic events such as colliding black holes, the collapse of stellar cores (supernovae), coalescing neutron stars or white dwarf stars, the slightly wobbly rotation of neutron stars that are not perfect spheres, and possibly even the remnants of gravitational radiation created by the birth of the Universe.

-Though gravitational waves were predicted to exist in 1916, actual proof of their existence wouldn't arrive until 1974, 20 years after Einstein's death.
-In that year, two astronomers working at the Arecibo Radio Observatory in Puerto Rico discovered a binary pulsar--two extremely dense and heavy stars in orbit around each other.
+Though gravitational waves were predicted to exist in 1916, definitive proof of their existence wouldn't exist until 1974, 20 years after Einstein's death.
+In that year, two astronomers using the Arecibo Radio Observatory in Puerto Rico discovered a binary pulsar.
 This was exactly the type of system that, according to general relativity, should radiate gravitational waves.
-Knowing that this discovery could be used to test Einstein's audacious prediction, astronomers began measuring how the period of the stars' orbits changed over time.
-After eight years of observations, it was determined that the stars were getting closer to each other at precisely the rate predicted by general relativity.
-This system has now been monitored for over 40 years and the observed changes in the orbit agree so well with general relativity, there is no doubt that it is emitting gravitational waves.
+Knowing that this discovery could be used to test Einstein's audacious prediction, astronomers began measuring how the stars' orbit changed over time.
+After eight years of observations, they determined that the stars were getting closer to each other at precisely the rate predicted by general relativity if they were emitting gravitational waves (GW would remove energy from the system causing them move closer and closer together in their orbit).
 For a more detailed discussion of this discovery and work, see Look Deeper.

-Since then, many astronomers have studied the timing of pulsar radio emissions and found similar effects, further confirming the existence of gravitational waves.
+Since then, many astronomers have studied the pulsar radio-emissions and found similar effects, further confirming the existence of gravitational waves.
 But these confirmations had always come indirectly or mathematically and not through actual 'physical' contact.

-That was the case up until September 14, 2015, when LIGO, for the first time, physically sensed distortions in spacetime itself caused by passing gravitational waves generated by two colliding black holes nearly 1.3 billion light years away!
-LIGO and its discovery will go down in history as one of the greatest human scientific achievements.
+All of this changed on September 14, 2015, when LIGO physically sensed the distortions in spacetime caused by passing gravitational waves generated by two colliding black holes nearly 1.3 billion light years away!
+LIGO's discovery will go down in history as one of humanity's greatest scientific achievements.

-Lucky for us here on Earth, while the origins of gravitational waves can be extremely violent, by the time the waves reach the Earth they are millions of times smaller and less disruptive.
-In fact, by the time gravitational waves from the first detection reached LIGO, the amount of space-time wobbling they generated was thousands of times smaller than the nucleus of an atom!
+Lucky for us here on Earth, while the processes that generate gravitational waves can be extremely violent and destructive, by the time the waves reach Earth they are billions of times smaller.
+In fact, by the time gravitational waves from LIGO's first detection reached us, the amount of space-time wobbling they generated was thousands of times smaller than the nucleus of an atom!
 Such inconceivably small measurements are what LIGO was designed to make.
 To find out how LIGO can achieve this task, visit LIGO's Interferometer.